 variable.

-Closely related to the environment variables are the startup scripts.
-These scripts allow the user to customize their working environment to automatically adapt it to the use of the most commonly used programs or utilities.
-It is not the object of this introduction to go into detail on the different types of starting a shell or interpreter of commands in a Linux system, so below are some simple instructions on the matter.
+Closely related to environment variables are startup scripts.
+These scripts allow the user to customize his working environment to automatically adapt it to the use of the most commonly used programs or utilities.
+It is not the purpose of this introduction to go into detail on the different types of shell or command interpreter startup on a Linux system, so here are some simple instructions.

 As detailed above, by default all users are assigned a shell, Bash.
-In Bash login shells, for example shells launched via the ssh command, execute one of the following files located in the user's $HOME
+In Bash login shell, launched via the ssh command, execute one of the following files located in the user's $HOME

-To facilitate the use of the various programs, tools and libraries that are installed in the system, SCAYLE uses the Environment Modules utility.
-This tool allows to define in a simple way all the necessary parameters for a program to work correctly.
-By means of the execution of a single command all the environment variables, aliases and routes necessary for the execution of the desired program can be defined.
+To facilitate the use of the various programs, tools and libraries that are installed on the system, SCAYLE uses the Environment Modules utility.
+This tool allows you to easily define all the necessary parameters for a program to work properly.
+By executing a single command, you can define all the environment variables, aliases, and paths necessary for the execution of the desired program.

-To check the list of software available in the modules utility:
+To check the list of available software in the utility modules, we will use the command module avail

 # module avail